 Preparing the Shrimp

-For this recipe I am using jumbo shrimp (Guyanese and Caribbean people often refer to these as prawns).
-I live in Colorado, a land lock state so any shrimp we are buying "fresh" would have been previously frozen.
-So I prefer to buy frozen shrimp that is peeled and deveined.
-You can find many varieties of frozen shrimp in the seafood section of your supermarket.
-Take your pick.
 Before cooking shrimp I always add salt and some acid, here I am using lime juice.
 I let it sit for a minute or two then rinse it out thoroughly.
 Then I season with some dry herbs and spices and let it marinate while I work on my masala for the curry.

-A Simple Curry Masala for Bunjal Shrimp
+Make a Simple Curry Masala for Bunjal Shrimp

-When making curry of any kind I always start by blending my onion and garlic and other fresh herbs, then adding curry powder and spices to make a masala.
+When making curry of any kind, I always start by blending my onion and garlic and other fresh herbs, then adding curry powder and spices to make a masala.
 This is how my mom taught me to make curry and this is how I make curry to this day!
 This method of cooking curry creates a thick curry paste that clings to protein and adds a depth of flavor to any curry dish.

 Sealing in the Flavor of the Bunjal Shrimp